Doubly-Robust Functional Average Treatment Effect Estimation: SHARE application

-For each combination of chronic disease and functional outcome, we then fit \DRFOS{} using a function-on-scalar least squares specification for the regression function $\hat{\mu}^{(a)}$, and logistic regression for the propensity score $\hat{\pi}^{(a)}$ (additional implementations with more sophisticated nuisance models can be found in Supplementary Material Section~\ref{suppsec:more_real}).
-We employ cross-fitting with 5 balanced folds.
+For each combination of chronic disease and functional outcome, we then fit \DRFOS{} using a function-on-scalar least squares specification for the regression function $\hat{\mu}^{(a)}$, and logistic regression for the propensity score $\hat{\pi}^{(a)}$ (additional implementations with more sophisticated nuisance models can be found in Appendix Section~\ref{suppsec:more_real}). \lorenzo{No time-varying or post-baseline variables beyond the cohort definition are used in the propensity score or outcome models.} We employ cross-fitting with 5 balanced folds.
 Results are shown in Figure~\ref{fig:app}.
 The two chronic conditions both have a positive and statistically significant effect on the mobility index across the entire time period.
 Thus, chronic conditions adversely affect mobility (a higher mobility index corresponds to reduced mobility).
 Similarly, the effects of both chronic conditions on CASP are negative and statistically significant throughout the time period, highlighting a detrimental impact on quality of life as measured by this metric.
 The impacts of chronic conditions on functional outcomes also appear to increase in magnitude over time.
 Thus, as individuals age, the adverse effects of chronic conditions on their quality of life become progressively more pronounced.
 Taken together, these findings demonstrate the utility of \DRFOS{} in real-world applications, and its ability to enhance our understanding of complex phenomena.